 Every Autumn/fall we get, whether we want them or not, a sizeable delivery of leaves.
-To some they are a nuisance but to the rest of us they are a bonanza, maybe eagerly awaited.
+To some they are a nuisance but to the rest of us they’re a bonanza, maybe eagerly awaited.
 But when we get them we want to convert them into useful compost as quickly as possible.
-Composting takes time, so, how do leaves decompose faster?

 Making compost from anything will take time, so, ‘fast’ is always going to be difficult to achieve.
 However there are things that you can do to move things along but it does require extra input from you.
 After you have gathered your leaves together, you are ready to start the process.

 There are two things that any organic material need to turn into compost.
 The first is water, if something is wet, it has a chance to start decomposing.
 You don’t need to keep adding water.
 The moisture that’s added at the beginning should be enough for the whole process.
-Compost will hold onto moisture, any excess will drain away but you don’t need to keep watering it like a pot plant.
+Compost will hold onto moisture.
+Any excess water will drain away but you don’t need to keep watering it like a pot plant.

 The second thing is air.
 This requires effort from you and it will make all the difference if you are trying to make compost quickly.
 The microorganisms that live in the heap that you’ve created will thrive and multiply very efficiently if they have adequate moisture and plenty of air.
 Some heat may be generated which will drive off some water but it won’t be enough to dry out the heap.